mlenser/mark-05-05-2021/QUESTIONS.md

 ## 5. Can you describe common security concerns to consider for a frontend developer?

+- Cross-site scripting (XSS) attacks.
+An attacker can put malicious code into the web application that runs when another user accesses the site.
+Some problem areas where this can more easily occur:
+  - Forms: solve by sanitizing any user-inputted data.
+Recaptcha can help here for bots.
+  - Query parameters: solve by sanitizing any incoming data.
+  - Using `innerHTML`: solve by never using this.
+  - HTTP responses: We can modify the response headers to prevent XSS in any responses that shouldn't contain HTML/JS.
+  - Whitelist trusted content via a Content Security Policy (CSP)
+  - Code dependencies: See below.
+- Cross-site request forgery (CSRF) is when a user is tricked to submit a malicious request by a third party.
+Prevention:
+  - Generate a CSRF token for each user and expect that token for any requests.
+This prevents other sites from pretending to be like our site as they wouldn't have this token
+  - Not having URLs for specific actions in URLs.
+This prevents seemingly innocent looking links in emails that cause an action to be taken that the user didn't want to cause.
+- Security vulnerabilities in code dependencies.
+Solve by updating dependencies regularly to ensure your application receives the latest security fixes.
+If it isn't fixed then you can open an issue with the developers who made the dependency.
+Worst case you can replace/remove the dependency.
+- Code dependencies could have malicious code.
+Solve by auditing code dependencies.
+- DDOS attacks can occur when someone has many users hit your site at the same time in an attempt to overwhelm your server, causing the site to be unavailable.
+Static can help with the client here, but there are always limits.
+Recaptcha can help with any forms or other interactions.
+We can use some services like Cloudflare if this occurs regularly.

 ## 6. How would you improve the Kraken API that you just used?